threefoldtech/jumpscale_lib/docs/clients/OVC_client.md

-# How to use the JumpScale client for OpenvCloud
+# How to use the Jumpscale client for OpenvCloud

 To use the client you need to have a client instance.
-See [here](https://github.com/Jumpscale/core9/blob/master/docs/config/configmanager.md) for how to configure an instance.
+See [here](https://github.com/Jumpscale/core/blob/master/docs/config/configmanager.md) for how to configure an instance.
 Client can then be used as follows:

 ```python
 client = j.clients.openvcloud.get('myinstance')